Skip To Main Content

 Teacher Qualifications

 The law allows parents the opportunity to know the qualifications of their children’s teachers and paraprofessionals.
 As the parent of a Springfield student, you have the right to request the qualifications of your child’s teacher (including degrees, licenses and endorsements held by the teacher).
 You also have the right to request the qualifications of any paraprofessionals who work with your child(ren) in school.
-If you wish to know
+If you wish to know these qualifications, your request must be made in writing and given to the school principal.

 Review of Materials